kubedb/docs/docs/setup/developer-guide/overview.md

 # deploy KubeDB resources and run KubeDB operator in localhost
 $ ./hack/deploy/setup.sh --minikube --run

-# deploy Kubedb Catalog, *KubeDB operator will run in a message loop, you should not stop it immediately, To install Kubedb Catalog you can just start another terminal.*
+# deploy KubeDB Catalog, *KubeDB operator will run in a message loop, you should not stop it immediately, To install KubeDB Catalog you can just start another terminal.*
 $ ./hack/deploy/install-catalog.sh
 ```